Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 - A license attached to the data

 ### Texas A&M University
-From: Standard Administrative Procedure 15.99.03.M1.03 "The Responsible Stewardship of Research Data" [PDF](http://rules-saps.tamu.edu/PDFs/15.99.03.M1.03.pdf)

 3. Ownership
 "Unless precluded by a Texas A&M University contract agreeing to specific other terms, research data conducted on a Texas A&M University project belongs to Texas A&M University."

+Standard Administrative Procedure 15.99.03.M1.03 "The Responsible Stewardship of Research Data" [PDF](http://rules-saps.tamu.edu/PDFs/15.99.03.M1.03.pdf)

 ## Restricted data
 Some data may need to be kept secure due to agreements, rules, and regulations.
 These will dictate how you are able to interact with the data.